-In 2015 McConaughey began serving as a visiting film instructor at UT Austin's Moody College of Communication.
-In summer 2019 it was announced that the actor had been appointed a faculty member to teach a Script to Screen film production class for the fall semester.
+In 2015, McConaughey began serving as a visiting film instructor at UT Austin's Moody College of Communication.
+In the summer of 2019, it was announced that the actor had been appointed a faculty member to teach a Script to Screen film production class for the fall semester.

-Among his commercial endorsements, McConaughey has been the spokesman for brands like Dolce & Gabbana and Wild Turkey, as well as the Lincoln Motor Company, which has been parodied by Ellen DeGeneres, Conan O'Brien and SNL.
+Among his commercial endorsements, McConaughey has been the spokesman for brands like Dolce & Gabbana and Wild Turkey, as well as the Lincoln Motor Company, which has been parodied by Ellen DeGeneres, Conan O'Brien and Satruday Night Live.

 Wife & Family